isomerpages/nlb-reference/_business-career-guidance/resources-for-education-and-career-guidance-personnel.md

 (listed in alphabetical order)

-* Bowers, H., Lemberger-Truelove, M., & Brigman, G. (2018).
+* Bowers, H., Lemberger-Truelove, M., &amp; Brigman, G. (2018).
 A social-emotional leadership framework for school counselors.
 Professional School Counseling, 21(1), 1-10.
 Retrieved October 5, 2018, from ProQuest Central.

 Discover the leadership approaches of school counselors in keeping the delicate balance between responding to the complex needs of others and one’s own priorities and capacities as a school leader.
 The Social-emotional learning framework (SEL) requires school counselors to maintain the integrity of their own social-emotional experiences while supporting those of others thus leading to improved school counseling practices and outcomes.

-* Lomako, G., Coward, V., & Ifill, A. (2018).
+* Lomako, G., Coward, V., &amp; Ifill, A. (2018).
 How to become happy – provide students with the skills they need.
-The Business & Management Review, 9(3) 291-295.
+The Business &amp; Management Review, 9(3) 291-295.
 Retrieved October 5, 2018, from ProQuest Central.

 This article shares how educators help students through co-curricular activities to discover their gifts, talents and abilities when doing course assignments, interdisciplinary team projects and researches.
 These help and provide guidance to meet students’ careers choice in future.